cmu-sei/crucible/docs/blueprint/index.md

 3. Hover over **Highlight**.
 4. Here, users will be able to select the desired color.

+*Edit an Event*

+To edit the events's details, follow these steps:

+1. Navigate to the **Events** tab.
+2. Select the desired event to be edited and click on the **Hamburger** icon next to the event.
+3. Click on **Edit**.
+4. Here, users will be prompted the same event's edit component as when adding a new event.
+5. After doing all the necessary edits, click **Save**.

 *Delete an Event*

 To delete an event, follow these steps: